-First, the effect of satellite sampling on the retrieval of SO2 mass burden is evaluated using the 10° latitude by 14° longitude box depicted in Figure 7 (a box similar to the domain of integration applied in Bani et al. 2012).
-With the model sampled using OMI swaths (Figure 9, curve 2), the simulated top-down SO2 mass burden agree remarkably well with OMI estimation displayed in curve 1 (2.43 and 2.24 kT(SO2) respectively; relative difference: 7.5%) and their variances are similar.
-This very good agreement contrasts with the box-averaged value computed from the full model solution (Figure 9, curve 3).
-The full SO2 burden is 53% higher than that estimated from satellite sampling (compare rows 2 and 3, Table VI) and has much lower variance (std: 0.03 instead of 0.44).
+agreement contrasts with the box-averaged value computed from the full model solution (Fig. 9, curve 3).
+The full SO2 burden is 53% higher than that estimated from satellite sampling (compare rows 2 and 3, Table 6) and has much lower variance (std: 0.03 instead of 0.44).
 These results show that satellite swath sampling causes a clear underestimation of SO2 VCD but large spurious signal variability.
-Note that the lack of correlation between curves 1 and 2 in Figure 9 may be explained by the model's internal variability, which is stochastic in nature and reduces predictability (in the absence of data assimilation or nudging technique).
+Note that the lack of correlation between curves 1 and 2 in Fig. 9 may be explained by the model's internal variability, which is stochastic in nature and reduces predictability (in the absence of data assimilation or nudging technique).
 Second, the box approach applied in OMI swaths to evaluate the volcanogenic budget (Bani et al., 2012; McCormick et al., 2012) causes additional reduction in budget estimate.
 This is apparent in the comparison between curves 2 and 4.
 The latter is the simulated SO2 mass burden due to Ambrym without sampling or geographical constraint.
-We see that with the topdown method the SO2 volcanogenic budget is reduced by about half (compare also rows 2 and 4 in Table VI).
+We see that with the top-down method the SO2 volcanogenic budget is reduced by about half (compare also rows 2 and 4 in Table 6).

-In summary, using the up-to-date $SO_2$ emission rate given by Bani et al. (2012), we find very good agreement between observed and simulated $SO_2$ mass burden when using the same sampling strategy.
-However, sampling biases appear to lower $SO_2$ burden by 50%, which is within the range [30%-70%] evaluated from field studies (e.g., Bani et al., 2012; McCormick et al., 2012).
+In summary, using the up-to-date $SO_2$ emission rate given by Bani et al. (2012), we find very good agreement between observed and simulated SO2 mass burden when using the same sampling strategy.
+However, sampling biases appear to lower SO2 burden by 50%, which is within the range [30%-70%] evaluated from field studies (e.g., Bani et al., 2012; McCormick et al., 2012).
 In addition Eq.
-2 gives a simulated $SO_2$ lifetime of 20 hours (Table VI), similar to values found in the tropical band by Lee et al. (2011).
-It is also in agreement with the value of 18h in PNG evaluated using successive OMI overpasses by McCormick et al. (2012).
+(2) gives a simulated SO2 lifetime of 20 h (Table 6), similar to values found in the tropical band by Lee et al. (2011).
+It is also in agreement with the value of 18 h in PNG evaluated using successive OMI overpasses by McCormick et al. (2012).
 These results provide additional confidence in our modeling approach for investigating the influence of Ambrym on air composition.